 That has been five years ago, and the church is about to mail new postcards out the first or second week of December.
 “A postcard got us to visit Middle Cross and Paula has now helped with this year’s campaign to mail out postcards inviting families to visit our church,” says Doyal.

 Doyal always liked attending a smaller church.
-Paula was a member of Red Bank Baptist Church, but Doyal did not joined there.
+Paula and Bo were members of Red Bank Baptist Church, but Doyal did not joined there.
 “I was baptized at Middle Cross in September 2009,” says Doyal.
 “I love our church and wanted to be a good steward of the church.
 I volunteered to do maintenance for the church, I took over delivering food to HaCoBa when N. B. Whitehead moved away, and I now drive the van for the Wednesday night Youth Program.”

 Doyal became a deacon in the church Sunday, November 18, 2012.
 “Several people had asked me if I ever considered being a deacon, and I never had,” said Doyal.
 “But, it just kept weighing on me, and weighing on me, and while I was on the Building Committee, I had to go to the deacon meetings for a few months.
 During one of the deacon meetings I was attending, a voice came to me that said, ‘Doyal, you need to do this.’
 At the end of the meeting, Bro.
 Ed asked each person in attendance if they had anything to add.
 When he came to me, I said, ‘Yes, Bro.
 Ed, I have decided to become a deacon.’
 It surprised everyone as much as it did me.”